The English Department's Van Doren, Ledbetter, and Koa-Plumeria Literary Prizes

 Andrew Olson, a sophomore English Major, won the Ledbetter Prize for his play Like Birds Caught.

-2011- Melanie Cornejo, a junior English Major won the Mark Van Doren Poetry prize for her poetry.
-Dawn Megli-Thuna won the Ledbetter Award.
+2011- Melanie Cornejo, a junior English Major won the Mark Van Doren Poetry prize.
+Dawn Megli-Thuna won the Ledbetter Prize.

 2010 -Allison Wachtel, an English major, was awarded the Mark Van Doren Poetry Prize based on a selection of poems she submitted.
 Dr. Joan Wines read her poem "To the Academy" at the Honor's Convocation.

-Shelby Morgan, another English major, receieved the Ledbetter Prize for Excellence in Writing for his critical paper "Sealing the Rift: Spirituality and Destruction in Chuck Palahniuk's Invisible Monsters."
+Shelby Morgan, an English major, receieved the Ledbetter Prize for Excellence in Writing for his critical paper "Sealing the Rift: Spirituality and Destruction in Chuck Palahniuk's Invisible Monsters."

 2009 - Katherine Rose Bierach of Campbell and Allison Wachtel of Thousand Oaks received California Lutheran University’s top literary prizes during Honors Convocation on May 15.